How can I purchase a Wright Plus ticket?

 - Advance pickup of program guide and wristband on Friday, May 20, allows members to skip the check-in line on Saturday and start their day at the featured house of their choice.
 Pickup times and location details are announced prior to the Housewalk.

 - Bonus 20% discount at our museum shops all weekend.

 Does the housewalk require walking, standing or stair climbing?
 Is it physically accessible?

 You should anticipate walking at least a few blocks between tour sites.
 At peak times, lines may form to view the homes; seating is not provided.
 Some homes have stairs at their entrances and stair-climbing will be required throughout the day.

 Due to the historic nature of the homes, the tour is not physically accessible.
 Assisted walking devices are not allowed in the private residences.

-Trolleys shuttle Housewalk guests to and from downtown Oak Park train stations, parking garages and the Orientation Center (Home and Studio complex) all day.
-Trolley service to the tour homes runs continuously throughout the day.
+Shuttles transport Housewalk guests to and from downtown Oak Park train stations, parking garages and the Welcome Center (Home and Studio complex) all day.
+Shuttle service runs continuously throughout the day.

 We suggest you wear comfortable walking shoes (note that high-heeled shoes are not allowed inside the tour homes).